firefly-iii/docs/docs/docs/data-importer/installation/configuration.md

 !!! note "Authelia and other tools"
     Firefly III combined with [external identity providers](../../firefly-iii/advanced-installation/authentication.md) such as Authelia can only handle Personal Access Tokens.

-## Configure Nordigen
+## Configure GoCardless

-If you wish to use Nordigen, please [read about Nordigen](../faq/spectre-and-nordigen.md) first.
+If you wish to use GoCardless, please [read about GoCardless](../faq/spectre-and-nordigen.md) first.
 Then, set the following variables.
-This is necessary if you wish to connect to your bank through Nordigen.
+This is necessary if you wish to connect to your bank through GoCardless.

-* `NORDIGEN_ID` is your Nordigen Client ID
+* `NORDIGEN_ID` is your GoCardless Client ID
-* `NORDIGEN_KEY` is your Nordigen Client Secret
+* `NORDIGEN_KEY` is your GoCardless Client Secret
-* If you set `NORDIGEN_SANDBOX` to `true` the data importer will only connect to the Nordigen sandbox.
+* If you set `NORDIGEN_SANDBOX` to `true` the data importer will only connect to the GoCardless sandbox.

 ## Configure Spectre